rcl-coding/verifiable-credentials/index.md

 ### Holder

-A role an entity might perform by possessing one or more verifiable credentials and generating verifiable presentations from them.
-Example holders include students.
+A role an entity might perform by possessing one or more verifiable credentials and generating verifiable presentations from them to present to a verifier.
+Example holders include : students.

 ### Issuer

 A role an entity performs by asserting claims about one or more subjects, creating a verifiable credential from these claims, and transmitting the verifiable credential to a holder.
-Example issuers include educators.
+Example issuers include : educators.

 ### Verifier

-A role an entity performs by receiving one or more verifiable credentials, optionally inside a verifiable presentation, for processing.
-Example verifiers include employers.
+A role an entity performs by receiving one or more verifiable credentials, optionally inside a verifiable presentation, for processing and validating.
+Example verifiers include : employers.

 ## ION